herron/dwilson22180.github.io/about.md

----
+ Like Marcek---
 layout: page
 title: About
 permalink: /about/
 ---
 I like to do math problems in my head.
 Nine is my favorite number.
+Like Marcel Proust, my favorite bird is the swallow.
+Oh no wait a minute, I prefer the Northern Flicker.

 ### More Information